 Even for healthy dogs it is fundamentally important that there is a gap of at least eight hours between feeding wet and dry food.
 This is due to the digestion times of the two kinds of food.
 Wet food is broken down and digested in only six hours.
 Dry food needs 10–12 hours to be digested due to its different composition.
-If these two digestion processes overlap, sediments and fermentation occur in the dog’s gastrointestinal tract which attack the dog’s mucous membrane.
-This can cause bloatedness and intolerances.
+If these two digestion processes overlap, waste products are created and fermentation occurs in the dog’s gastrointestinal tract, attacking the dog’s mucous membrane.
+This can cause bloating and intolerances.

 Feeding ill dogs

-It is important that the sick animal is regularly seen by a vet to check the kidney values."
+It is important that your poorly pet be regularly seen by a vet to check his or her kidney values.